-- OHSU put together this website, where you can find almost everything you need to implement SBIRT in a Primary Care setting.
+- Oregon Health Science University (OHSU) put together this website, where you can find almost everything you need to implement SBIRT in a Primary Care setting.
 You’ll find everything from training videos to information on clinic flow and downloadable screening forms and exam room posters.

 - For more in-depth information on SBIRT for the Medicaid population and billing through OHP, the Oregon Health Authority created this Guidance document.